Cenbull70/sql-challenge/README.md

 - List all employees in the Sales department, including their employee numbers, last names, and first names.
 - Retrieve each employee in both the Sales and Development departments, including their employee numbers, last names, first names, and department names.
 - Count the frequency of each last name among employees, displaying the counts in descending order.

-We hope this database serves as a useful tool for managing employee information efficiently!